 a general get together we gather at The Victory Indoor Bowls Club on

-the grounds of the Mountbatten Centre from about 7:30 pm on Mondays.
-(Bar refreshments, tea
+the grounds of the Mountbatten Centre from about 7:30 pm on the 1st Monday of each month (except Bank holidays).
+Bar refreshments, tea

 bar.
 Contact the Social Secretary to arrange a photo session.